JulianCedric/JulianCedric/README.md

 ## Hi there!

-Customer Success professional with 8 years of experience selling SaaS and educational products in the Silicon Valley and NYC tech scenes.
+Customer Success professional with technical skills and 8 years of experience selling SaaS and educational products in the Silicon Valley and NYC tech scenes.
 Passionate about all things EdTech and driven by a hunger for continuous personal and professional growth.
 Graduate of a coding bootcamp eager to apply his sales and technical expertise to solving hard problems, optimizing internal processes, uncovering new resell and upsell opportunities, and contributing to customer-centered technical innovations.

 Technical proficiencies in JavaScript, React, Ruby, Ruby on Rails, Salesforce CRM, HTML, CSS, Semantic UI, Git, MySQL Postgres, ActiveRecord.